Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Introduction

 In the Majorana mass term, two of these conjugate triplets couple to produce a conjugate sextet,

-where $\nu_{Rj}.\nu_{Rk}$ are the Lorentz invariant products of the right-handed neutrino Weyl spinors. $S_{ijk}$ are the familiar Clebsch-Gordan coefficients for the symmetric tensor product of two triplets of $SU(3)$.
-We use the conventional basis where the non-zero coefficients are given by
+where $\nu_{Rj}\cdot\nu_{Rk}$ are the Lorentz invariant products of the right-handed neutrino Weyl spinors. $S_{ijk}$ are the familiar Clebsch-Gordan (C-G) coefficients for the symmetric tensor product of two triplets of $SU(3)$.
+We use the conventional basis where the nonzero coefficients are given by

 We also introduced a flavon sextet,

 which couples with the conjugate sextet, Eq.~(\ref{eq:conjsextet}), to produce the $\sgm$-invariant mass term,